-- Do what you can to ensure airflow is not restricted.
+- Confirm that there is nothing restricting the airflow to the system.
 Replace the furnace or air handler's filter as well as any return air filters.
 Open all the registers completely and verify that they are not blocked by furniture or drapery.

-- Call Finch Air Conditioning & Heating Inc. The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Finch Air Conditioning & Heating.
+The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become an expensive repair.
-When your air conditioner freezes over it can lead to a compressor replacement.
-Replacing your compressor could cost as much as a downpayment on a new system.
-Unfortunately, many homeowners are forced to pick between installing a new system or repairing the old one.
-If you follow the steps above and quickly call a NATE-certified technician, you have better odds of getting a less expensive repair.
+This can turn into an expensive repair.
+When your air conditioner freezes over it can lead to damage to the compressor.
+Replacing your compressor could cost as much as a downpayment on a high efficiency model.
+Unfortunately, many homeowners are forced to pick between installing a new system or repairing the old model.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive repair.
 Your technician will quickly analyze the problem and how to avoid the issue from repeating in the future.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.